 Check the receiver collar!

-It is in our experience that the most frequent cause of a dog running through a dog fence is a loose receiver collar, a dead battery that either needs to be replaced or recharged.
+It is in our experience that the most frequent cause of a dog running through a dog fence is a loose receiver collar, or a dead battery that either needs to be replaced or recharged.
 Sometimes, the battery was even inserted upside down.
 Do you remember seeing a low battery light blinking on the collar? if your collar has a correction level adjustment button, see if the LED bulb comes on when pressed.
 At least that will tell you whether your battery is functioning or not.

 The collar should have a nice snug fit under the neck.
 You should barely be able to get the tips of your fingers between the probe tips on the receiver and the neck of the dog.
-If you can get your whole hand between the receiver and neck, or your able to rotate the collar around the neck with little or no friction, it's probably way too loose.
+If you can get your whole hand between the receiver and neck, or you're able to rotate the collar around the neck with little or no friction, it's probably way too loose.

 Is there a correction coming off the receiver tips?